This post was updated on .

 Forum descriptions may provide additional rules.
 Parent/ancestral forum descriptions also apply to the child/descendant forums.

-It is against the rules for you to reply to topics with the organic_gardening, herbalism_, ayurveda_, or alternative_health tags if you are acting as an opponent of those things.
+It is against the rules for you to reply to topics where the opening post has any of the following tags if you are acting as an opponent of those things: organic_gardening, herbalism_, ayurveda_, vegan_, or alternative_health.
 This isn't a place for argument, debate or even consensus.
-If you have something to prove, this isn't the place for you.
+If you have something to prove that is contrary to these things, don't reply.
 Do not circumvent this rule by starting a new thread and linking to, quoting, or referencing the tagged post (or its author).